 Long term solution for chronic patients using remote monitoring technology

 With your investment, Oracle Health will make an everlasting impact on heart failure patients and our health care system.
 We will develop a long-term monitoring solution for patients to help prevent and reduce heart failure hospitalization.
+Along the way we aim to build the largest database of detailed heart data in the world.

 Team of cardiologists, scientists, engineers and entrepreneurs with over 180 years of combined expertise